angelleye/paypal-security-for-wordpress/readme.txt

 == Frequently Asked Questions ==

+= Where do I find the PayPal Security scanner after it has been installed and activated? =

+* Login to your WordPress admin panel and go to Tools -> PayPal Security.

 = What does this security scanner do, exactly? =

 * The PayPal Security plugin scans all of your site's content searching for PayPal HTML button code.